 - Capstone Seminar or Thesis depending upon Track

 Internships in Environmental Analysis

 Environmental Analysis majors are required to deepen their understanding of the discipline through an internship.
-Students can register for the Environmental Internships course (EA 101), which requires working 7-10 hours per week with local non-profit, for-profit, governmental, or non-governmental organizations.
-Students may also complete required hours through additional credit and non-credit options, provided their work is integrated with the academic curriculum and they obtain approval from their advisors.
+Students work a total of 7-10 hours with local non-profit, for-profit, governmental, or non-governmental organizations.
+Students may complete required hours through courses or independently, and they should obtain approval from their advisors.
 Our goal is for students to contribute to efforts in environmental justice, conservation, green architecture, planning, and business, agroecology, policy, or education.
-Through internship work, students also build professional experience that makes them more competitive on the job market.
+Through internship work, students build professional experience that makes them more competitive for fellowships, graduate school applications, and on the job market.

 Finding an Internship